 Stubble strikes the perfect balance between a beard and a clean shave, but that balance is delicate.
 It’s the so-called Goldilocks of the facial hair world — it can’t be too short or too long.

 The benefits of scruff are obvious: You can pull off a rugged presence without all the work of a full-grown beard, and it can help sooth your skine if you’re prone to irritation from persistent shaving.

 However, just like sipping bourbon or broiling steak, there’s a right way and a wrong way to wear stubble.
 We’ve assembled some tips and products to help you keep that fresh, five o’clock shadow look.
 Everything you need about growing and maintaining stubble can be found right here.

-Clean and Exfoliate First
+Clean and Exfoliate

-Pick the Right Trimmer/Shaver
+Pick the Right Trimmer

-How to Find the Right Length for You
+Find the Right Length for You

 Any beard trimmer or shaver that you buy should come with several blade guards to allow you to maintain different lengths of stubble.
-If you’re going for your first foray into the five-o’clock-shadow, we suggest growing out your beard and then trimming it down to your desired length.
+If this is your first foray into the five o’clock shadow, we suggest growing out your beard and then trimming it down to your desired length.

-Take Time to Sharpen Your Look
+Sharpen Your Look

-Trimming the cheeks is also an essential for properly shaping your beard.
+Trimming the cheeks is also essential.
 Again, you don’t want to overdo it—just use a razor to wrangle a few stragglers that wander too far north.
 If you have something akin to a Chewbacca beard, you’ll need to take more drastic measures.
 Shave your cheek hair so it’s even with the bottom of your nose.”